 Water lily (Nuphar and Nymphaea spp.) is an example of a deep-water plant.
-Lotus flower (Nelumbo spp.) is similar to the water lily but is a bigger plant, making it better-suited to large ponds.
+The lotus flower (Nelumbo spp.) is similar to the water lily but is a bigger plant, making it better-suited to large ponds.
 The delightful lily pads that come with water lilies will be as important to your display as the flowers.

 Corkscrew rush (Juncus effusus) is another example of a bog plant.
 Its twisting stems say "bad hair day" like few other plants can, but this is one messy hairdo that you'll enjoy viewing.
 Its corkscrew-like plant form provides a pond with so much visual interest that you won't mind its not offering showy flowers.Continue to 6 of 12 below.